Sabrinas Organizing

 The third tip is from Jonda Beattie.

 "Always keep graded school work until the end of each grading period.
-If there is a question about a grade, you have something to carry into the conference.
+If you have a question about a grade, you should bring it to the conference.
 At the end of each grading period, cull most of the work, keeping only the best." ~ Jonda Beattie from Time Space Organization

 Back to school tips for elementary school kids by Jonda Beattie